Carrooi/Node-Simq/README.md

 on some remote server, the only think what you have to do, is prefix them with proper protocol ("http://", "https://").

 In this example you can also see all supported files: js, coffee, json and eco for templating.
-You can use even typescript files, but this is little slow, because typescript package doesn't provide any API for other programmers.
+You can use even typescript files, but this is little bit slow, because typescript package doesn't provide any API for other programmers.
+But cache can help you with this (see below).

 Other main sections (template and debugger) are explained bellow.